Decentralized · Encrypted · Delay-Tolerant

 Application

-Echomail, netmail, files, ledger, keyring.
+Echomail, netmail, files, ledger.
 Each defines its own merge & encryption.

-The protocol's strength is in this separation.
 The transport layer is thin and replaceable.
 The replication layer is the stable core, written once.
 The application layer is where new domain types are added without touching anything below.
+System domain channels (keyring, directory, epoch, moderation) are synced as protocol infrastructure before application channels.

-A USB drive is a serialized snapshot of the replication layer's state for whatever domains it carries.
+An archive is a serialized snapshot of the replication layer's state for whatever channels it carries.
 It is a passive data structure, not a node.
 It has no identity, runs no code, and makes no decisions.
 It is a letter, not a post office.

 Build with us